influxdata/telegraf/plugins/inputs/linux_wireless/README.md

 The Linux Wireless Plugin polls /proc/net/wireless for info and status on the Wireless network interfaces.
 **This Plugin only works under Linux.
-A built-in OS-check exits on all other platforms.** topic and adds messages to InfluxDB.
-This plugin allows a message to be in any of the supported `data_format` types.
+A built-in OS-check exits on all other platforms.**

 ## Configuration